Semibeings: Demos as art

 At the time bands recorded “demos” which were usually cassette tapes consisting of 2 to 4 of the group's best songs to send around to clubs or labels for potential shows or interest.
 The threesome decided to reinvent the demo format by recording full-length albums right away and sending those out in their entirety as their “demos”.
 The band's first album was the self-titled “The Semibeings” released in early 1992 and which contained 8 songs followed later that year by the 17 song An Emotional Buffet both self-produced and recorded at SS Sound Studios in Hamilton, N.J. under the tutelage of the studio's owner and engineer John Bailey whom the band affectionately nicknamed “Mama”.
 “The Semibeings” was more of a folk oriented album consisting of Keith and Joe sharing lead vocals with Joe and Pat sharing guitar duties and Pat handling the bass.
 All songs were written by Joe or with Joe and Keith collaborating on lyrics to Joe's music.
 Wanting to make the music that was closer to their hearts; that being rock music, Joe, Pat and Keith realized that they needed to expand the band to include a full-time bassist and drummer.
 Tom McDonald joined as bassist and Dave Von Bargen joined as drummer, both having been friend's of Pat's and involved in the local basement music scene in Hamilton.
-Pat, Tom and Dave had previously formed the metal based band Spiritual Sky, having opened for Rob Zombie’s White Zombie at the Fastlanes in Asbury Park, N.J. in the early nineties.
+Pat, Tom and Dave had previously formed the metal-based band Spiritual Sky, having opened for White Zombie at the Fastlanes in Asbury Park, N.J. in the early nineties.

-The follow-up to the first album was recorded as a five piece.
+The follow-up to the first album was recorded as a five-piece.
 Titled “An Emotional Buffet”, it wound up becoming a local classic.
-The tape even garnered attention from Alternative Press magazine who wrote “This release is truly one eclectic gem.
+The tape even garnered attention from Alternative Press who wrote “This release is truly one eclectic gem.
 There are lots of surprises in the seventeen songs.
 I was seduced to keep listening to each and every one” (AP July 1994).
 The band's philosophy of sending out full-length albums as demos seemed like suicide to most, but wound up paying off for upon listening to “An Emotional Buffet” local promoter Randy Now i.e.; (Randy Ellis) decided to book them as an opening act for the band Live at City Gardens.
 An unsigned local band opening up for national acts at the club was fairly unprecedented at the time, The Semibeings over the ensuing years opened for various national band's at City Gardens including Jawbox, Shudder To Think, The Poster Children, and Superchunk as well as headlining at the club.